slatedocs/slate/source/index.html.md

 * `Ratelimit-Limit`: the request-quota associated to your client (defaults to 300)
 * `Ratelimit-Reset`: the timestamp when the quota resets

+# Pagination

+This API supports pagination, following the proposed [RFC-8288](https://tools.ietf.org/html/rfc8288) standard for Web linking.

+The pagination information is included in response HTTP headers, namely `Total` (total entries), `Per-Page` (entries per page) and `Link` (containing links to corresponding pages).

+The current page can be set using the `page` parameter, and the number of entries per page can be specified with the optional `per_page` parameter.
+The default value for `per_page` is 250, and the maximum allowed value for `per_page` is 1000.
+If this limit is exceeded, a `400 Bad Request` error code will be returned.

 # Webhooks

 A webhook is an endpoint on your server that receives requests from Filmmakers, notifying you about events for actor profiles such as a profile edit.
 This requires a new endpoint on your server such as <https://www.example.com/webhooks/filmmakers> which should be publicly accessible and allow unauthenticated POST requests.
 Note that HTTPS URLs are required for all webhook endpoints.